drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 ### Captopril Target - ACE

-The angiotensin converting enzyme (ACE) is the exopeptidase that catalyzes the production of angiotensin II through removal of the terminal dipeptide of angiotensin I. Angiotensin II causes potent vasoconstriction, a release of aldosterone and an increase in sodium absorption, all of which contribute to elevated blood pressure.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/captopril-target---ace-28982e18'><i class='fa fa-play' aria-hidden='true'></i></button>The angiotensin converting enzyme (ACE) is the exopeptidase that catalyzes the production of angiotensin II through removal of the terminal dipeptide of angiotensin I. Angiotensin II causes potent vasoconstriction, a release of aldosterone and an increase in sodium absorption, all of which contribute to elevated blood pressure.
 Inhibiting ACE reduces production of Angiotensin II is therefore an ideal means of treating high blood pressure.

 === "Renin cascade"